Table of contents

 Example 🔍

-3. Having a reason for making contact that reinforces the effectiveness of the message
+3. Having a reason for making contact enhances the impact of the message

 Having a specific reason for contacting a prospect is a game-changer.
-It gives the impression that the message is not (completely) automated, that the prospect has researched the company/person contacted and that there is a genuine interest in the prospect’s needs/issues.
+Indeed, it gives the impression that the message is not (entirely) automated, that the person reaching out has done their research on the company or individual, and that there is a genuine interest in the prospect’s needs or challenges.

 For example, the impact and effectiveness of the message are completely different in these two cases: